PHP-DI/PHP-DI/doc/definition-overriding.md

 From the highest priority to the least:

 - Explicit definition on the container (i.e. defined with `$container->set()`)
-- PHP file definitions (if A is added after B, then A prevails)
+- PHP file definitions (if B is added after A, then B prevails)
 - Annotations
 - Autowiring